 Showing a willingness to listen, asking open ended questions and avoiding encroaching on the person’s personal space may also help to calm the situation.
 Give careful thought to the layout of consulting rooms, or the use of panic alarms.
 NICE has published guidance on how to manage violence and aggression in a healthcare setting; this includes advice concerning staff training.

 If a patent becomes aggressive or violent despite these steps, then it may be appropriate to consider what follow up action is required.
-It is prudent to have a clear policy in place setting out how abusive and threatening behaviour from patients will be dealt with.
-This should be readily available, for example a notice in the patients’ waiting room, or on the practice website.
+Have a clear policy in place setting out how abusive and threatening behaviour from patients will be dealt with.
+This should be readily available, for example a notice in the waiting room, or on the practice website.

 If a patient who has previously been aggressive requires a home visit, and is unable to come to the surgery, then a risk assessment may be necessary.
 It may be appropriate to visit with a colleague (staff numbers and workload permitting).
-Phoning in advance to find out who will be present, to outline what behaviour will be acceptable, and to get a general feel for the patient’s mood may also be helpful.
+Phoning in advance to find out who will be present, to outline what behaviour will be acceptable, and to get a general feel for the patient’s mood could help.

-Challenging consultations with patients or relatives are thankfully unusual but it is worth reviewing your practice policy on this issue, including security in the practice and on home visits and staff training to ensure you minimise the risk of patients becoming violent or aggressive.
+Challenging consultations with patients or relatives are upsetting for all concerned.
+It is worth reviewing your practice policy on this issue including security in the practice and on home visits and staff training to ensure you minimise the risk of patients becoming violent or aggressive.